alee8648/Design-Patterns/README.md

 # Design-Patterns
-Annotated source code for implementations of Design PAtterns
+Annotated source code for implementations of Design Patterns